ikgoomophuting-del/Airbnb-clone-project/README.md

 6. Project Manager
 Coordinates the project, making sure deadlines are met and that team members collaborate effectively.
 They track progress, communicate goals, and keep the project aligned with its objectives.

+Technology Stack

+The Airbnb Clone project uses a modern full-stack development ecosystem.
+Each tool and framework plays a specific role in ensuring the platform is scalable, secure, and user-friendly.

+1. Django
+A powerful **Python web framework** used to build the backend of the project.
+Django helps in creating RESTful APIs, managing authentication, and handling business logic efficiently.

+2. PostgreSQL
+A **relational database system** used to store structured data such as users, properties, bookings, reviews, and payments.
+PostgreSQL ensures data consistency, relationships, and secure storage.

+3. GraphQL
+An **API query language** that allows flexible communication between the frontend and backend.
+It helps clients fetch only the data they need, improving performance and reducing unnecessary data transfers.

+4. Docker
+A tool used for **containerization**, ensuring the application runs the same way in different environments (development, testing, and production).
+Docker makes deployment simpler and more reliable.

+5. GitHub Actions
+A **CI/CD pipeline tool** used for automating testing and deployment.
+It ensures new code is properly tested before merging and that deployments are smooth.

+6. HTML, CSS & JavaScript
+These are the **core frontend technologies**.
+They help design the user interface (UI), making the app interactive, responsive, and user-friendly.

+7. REST APIs
+Used alongside GraphQL, REST provides **standardized endpoints** for communication between different parts of the application.